 I've had real serious difficulties in getting work in Palm Beach County.
 I've found it difficult in my profession as an engineer, to get on teams for County projects.
 No matter how much marketing I do, regardless of how many emails I send, or calls I do.
+When it comes to a project where the architect Caucasian males received 75% of the dollars on the County's professional services prime contracts during the five-year study period.
+The utilization exceeded their availability.

-When it comes to a project where the architect is the lead on a project, it's always difficult to get on that architect team because they have their own old boys that they have worked with for a long time.
+is the lead on a project, it's always difficult to get on that architect team because they have their own old boys that they have worked with for a long time.
 There is no way to work around it.
 That's just the way it is.
 I believe that systems should be in place at the County where they insure that smaller firms can get on the team because we are capable of doing the work.